 The case study round tests your decision-making and problem-solving abilities while assessing how well you leverage your marketing acumen in real-life scenarios.
 To prepare for this round, you can refer to our comprehensive guide to solving marketing analytics case studies.

-Let’s say you’re given all the different marketing channels along with their respective marketing costs at a company called Mode that sells B2B analytics dashboards.
+Let’s say you’re given all the different marketing channels and their respective marketing costs at a company called Mode that sells B2B analytics dashboards.

 What metrics would you use to determine the value of each marketing channel?

-Let’s say that you’re the data scientist for the marketing/advertising division of your company.
+Let’s say you’re the data scientist for your company’s marketing/advertising division.
 The marketing executive wants to test multiple new channels, including:

-Given these new marketing channels, how would you design an a/b test to utilize the marketing budget in the most efficient way possible?
+Given these new marketing channels, how would you design an a/b test to utilize the marketing budget most efficiently?

 You’re tasked with building a model to figure out the most optimal way to send ten email copies that the content team generated to increase conversions to a list of subscribers.
 How would you build this model?